[Beginner-Friendly] 8 Must-Read Project Management Books

 Peter Taylor doubles as a keynote speaker and an author.
 Having spoken in over 26 countries, and written 31 published books, Taylor has amassed plenty of experience and testimonies on his professional reliability.

-5. The Plugged-In Manager by Terri L. Griffith
+The Plugged-In Manager by Terri L. Griffith

-Griffith offers her readers three main dimensions of project management—people, technology, and organization.
+Griffith offers her readers three main dimensions of project management—people, technology, and organisation.
 By providing a clear-cut angle and a memorable figure of speech, she makes the concept of project management all the more digestible.

 This project management book teaches you how to balance these three while staying adaptable to our modern-day, ever-changing industries.
 Through case studies and anecdotes from field leaders, this book on project management can come in handy to a curious beginner.